JAZIKOMO/LSE-Data-Analytics/README.md

 - LSE_DA201_assignment_notebook_Zikomo_Smith.ipynb
 - LSE_DA201_assignment_report_Zikomo_Smith.pdf
-- LSE_DA201_assignment_presentation_Zikomo_Smith.mp4
+- LSE_DA201_assignment_presentation_Zikomo_Smith.mp4.mp4

-To access the LSE_DA201_assignment_presentation_Zikomo_Smith.mp4, please download the file to your desktop and then rightclick and open with the windows media player or a similar video system
+To access the LSE_DA201_assignment_presentation_Zikomo_Smith.mp4, please download the file to your desktop and then rightclick and open with the windows media player or a similar video system.

 The repository contains an analysis of COVID-19 trends across UK provinces to identify key patterns, trends, insights, and recommendations to support a government marketing camapaign.